Reputation: what industry says about Dr. David Dunkley Gyimah

-David is the Asper Visiting Professor at the University of British Columbia and my doctorate and post doctorate work covers cognitivism, human design thinking and innovation in story forms, completed over four continents, combined with a historicity and art.
-It involved extensive critical interviews with a number of world experts e.g. Robert Drew.
-He is behind several successful commercial lab projects e.g. disLAB that and has presented internationally at scores of venues e.g. Apple and SXSW.
+I’m the Asper Visiting Professor at the University of British Columbia and my doctorate and post doctorate work covers cognitivism, human centred design thinking and innovation in story forms, completed over four continents, combined with a historicity and art.
+I presented widely on how these subjects coalesce and collapse around my studies.